tastaturtier/var-layout-ste/README.md

 # LaTeX layout class var-layout-ste
 LaTeX2e (XeLaTeX) layout class for Steinbeis Edition series "[Verteilte Architekturen](https://verteiltearchitekturen.de/)" (var)

+This layout class has been developed for my series of books called ["Verteilte Architekturen" (VAR)](https://verteiltearchitekturen.de/) published by [Steinbeis Edition](https://www.steinbeis-edition.de/) in Stuttgart, Germany.

+The editorial office of the publisher helped a lot with layout, typography, and book styling during copy editing cycles of the first number of the series.
+The grown latex code was then revised and rewritten as a layout bundled together with a scaffolding project layout and build toolset.
+Starting with the second number of the book series XeLaTex, GUST's Tex Gyre fonts, and the var layout class are used for the production.

+You may use and modify this class for your own book projects, see [LICENSE}(LICENSE)

+# TeX-Envionment
 For use with XeLaTeX only (uses Unicode, [``fontspec``](https://www.ctan.org/pkg/fontspec) for font selection and [``polyglossia``](https://www.ctan.org/pkg/polyglossia) for internationalization).

 Works with [MiKTeX](https://miktex.org/) (tested) and [TeX Live](http://tug.org/texlive/).